-By controlling those strong metabolic hormones in the body, the keto diet is capable of suppressing your appetite.
-Lowering the insulin resistance of the body and maximizing ketone production will eventually make dieters feel less famished.
+Lowering the insulin resistance of the body and maximizing ketone production will eventually make dieters feel less hungry.

 Maintain muscle mass

-Including the appropriate fats in the diet means it will still present the body with the energy it requires to transform current fat reserves into beneficial sugars and ketones, which are important fuel resources for the heart, brain, and muscles.
-This has the advantage of maintaining muscle mass integrity, since the healthy fat in the diet provides the body with the energy it needs without having to use muscle protein in order to generate extra sugars.
+This has the advantage of maintaining muscle mass integrity since the healthy fat in the diet provides the body with the energy it needs without using muscle protein to generate extra sugars.